keenlychuang/keenlychuang/README.md

 🎨 **Fun facts:**

 - I love weightlifting and running.
-I'm aiming for my first marathon at the end of the year!
+I ran my first marathon this year, and I'm hoping for another next year!
 - I’m a huge bibliophile; I appreciate any and all book recommendations!
 - You can find an updated list of books [here](https://checker-ceramic-ddb.notion.site/Simon-s-Booklist-555d7d4891e24ed289aad3500b7447a3?pvs=4)